fintechees/Expert-Advisor-Studio/README.md

 5. Integration with crypto wallets(Scatter & Metamask)
 6. Integration with Artificial Intelligence(AI)
 7. Integration with DEX and Clearing House
-8. Custom Indicators(You can create composite indicators -- make an indicator calculated based on another indicator)
+8. Custom Indicators(You can create compound indicators -- make an indicator calculated based on another indicator)
 9. You can analyze Bitcoin or Ether's options by using our plugins.
 10. FIX API individual version
 ......
 Many features, you can explore them on your own